HAPPY-bot-ux/Happy-bot-ux/README.md

 # Hi there! 👋 I'm Happy Ndlovu

 Welcome to my GitHub profile!
-I'm a passionate system development student and a web developer aiming to create impactful digital experiences.
+I'm a passionate system development student, a freelance Full-Stack Developer, and a web developer aiming to create impactful digital experiences.
 Check out my repositories to see what I've been working on! 🚀

 ---